Michael McKevitt: Personal life and death

 McKevitt was married to Bernadette Sands McKevitt, a sister of 1981 Provisional IRA hunger striker and Member of Parliament (MP), Bobby Sands, who died during his hunger strike.
 Sands McKevitt was a leading member of the 32 County Sovereignty Movement and had been described in media reports as the third highest ranking Real IRA officer.
 She left the 32 County Sovereignty Movement following the imprisonment of her husband.

-Michael McKevitt died on 2 January 2021, at the age of 71, of cancer.
+McKevitt died from cancer on 2 January 2021, aged 71.